Dataenthu08/Coffee-Shop-Sales_Analysis/README.md

 The dashboard can be used by business teams to quickly identify revenue trends, compare store performance, and understand the products and categories contributing to sales.

+## Note:

+Monetary values are presented in the currency used in the source dataset.

 ## Project Goal

 The objective of this project was to demonstrate an end-to-end **Data Analyst workflow**: